Long-eared gymnure

-The long-eared gymnure (Hylomys megalotis) is a eulipotyphlan that is found in Laos.
+The long-eared gymnure (Otohylomys megalotis) is a eulipotyphlan that is found in Laos.
 This specific type of gymnure has long ears and a long skull compared to that of others.
 It is also recognized for its broad forefeet, stout claws, and naked hindfeet.
+Previously classified in Hylomys, it is now the only species assigned to the genus Otohylomys.

 Etymology

-The term Hylomys is referred as lesser gymnures.
-The term megalotis is derived from the two Greek words "megas" and "otos," which means "large" and "ears", respectively.
+The species epithet megalotis is derived from the two Greek words "megas" and "otos," which means "large" and "ears", respectively.

-Taxonomic overview

-Hylomys megalotis is from the family Erinaceidae.
-Some special physical features of Erinaceidae are that they have rounded bodies, pointed noses, and short tails.
-The members of Erinaceidae are considered to be omnivores, and some of their foods are insects, frogs, mice, fruits, and roots.

-There are two types of Erinaceidae: Erinaceinae (hedgehog) and Galericinae (gymnure).
-Hedgehogs are nocturnals and have sharp, spiny fur on their backs.
-Furthermore, hedgehogs are usually found in Africa, Europe, and Asia.
-On the other hand, gymnures are diurnals and do not have spines.
-Instead, gymnures usually have stiff, bristly furs, and they produce a pungent smell when they feel threatened.
-Unlike hedgehogs, gymnures are usually found in South-East Asia and other tropical countries.

 Reproduction

 The pregnancy lasts around six to seven weeks.
 They are born blind and hairless.
 However, the hedgehogs can start growing spiny hairs within 36-hours after birth.
 Only the mothers raise their young ones.

 Description

-Hylomys megalotis is a type of gymnure.
-Compared to other Hylomys species, H. megalotis has rounder, more prominent, and larger ears.
+Otohylomys megalotis is a species of gymnure.
+Compared to species of the Hylomys genus, O. megalotis has rounder, more prominent, and larger ears.
 Its soles and tarsals are naked, and it has long and moderately stout claws.
-The skull of H. megalotis is elongated, flattened, and moderately slender.
+The skull of O. megalotis is elongated, flattened, and moderately slender.

-Among the sizes of Hylomys, H. megalotis is medium in size.
-However, they have longer tail.
+Compared to the sizes of Hylomys, O. megalotis is medium in size.
+However, it has a longer tail.
 Its tail is about 75% of its head and body length.
 Instead of having flattened spinous hairs, it has grey, long, soft and fine furs.
-Unlike other Hylomys species, H. megalotis has stronger and tougher teeth.
+Unlike Hylomys species, O. megalotis has stronger and tougher teeth.